jj1bdx/avrhwrng/ipsj-iots2015/slides/iots2015-rikitake-hrng.md

 * Stable operation infrastructure needed for fault tolerance
 * Expertise on production-level cases (e.g., DNSSEC, PKI key generation)
-* Windows?
+* We need more internal information for seeding the system PRNG by the external devices: Windows?
 OS X?
 Android? iOS?
 Other proprietary platforms?

 ---